-McKeown’s first concept, in fact stretches all the way back to Socrates.
+McKeown’s first concept, in fact, stretches all the way back to Socrates.
 As the book progresses he brings up points from many of the great productivity and time management experts.
-(See a list of some of these experts, and their own books at the end of the post)
+(See a list of some of these experts and their own productivity books at near the end of the post)

 Life these days is incredibly busy.
 To keep up with your competition you need fill your schedule to breaking, learn new skills, be a better spouse/parent, stay physically fit and educate yourself on all aspects of your job to be the subject matter expert.

 The problem is simple: we just can’t do all of that.

 We can’t be experts in every aspect of lives.
 There is just too much to do.

 Kids these days may get awards for everything they do.
 This is great for self confidence, but as adults we have to learn to play to our strengths and handle the essential things.
 Let the trivia of life slide away.
 We need to focus on the things that are essential to our happiness, well-being and success.